U.S. health spending hits $5.7Tn in 2025: CMS

 NEW YORK, UNITED STATES — United States health spending reached $5.7 trillion in 2025 — a 7.3% increase that outpaced projections and positions health spending to consume more than one-fifth of the nation’s economy within a decade.

-According to a report from Healthcare Dive, the figures, from the Centers for Medicare & Medicaid Services (CMS) Office of the Actuary, point to GLP-1 medications and accelerating utilization — not price inflation — as the primary growth drivers.
+The figures, from the Centers for Medicare & Medicaid Services (CMS) Office of the Actuary, point to GLP-1 medications and accelerating utilization — not price inflation — as the primary growth drivers.

 GLP-1 drugs drive healthcare spending surge

-Prescription drug spending is the lead culprit.
+According to a report from Healthcare Dive, prescription drug spending is the lead culprit.
 One in eight Americans now report taking GLP-1 — glucagon-like peptide-1 — medications, which carry an average monthly cost of approximately $1,000, creating a compound effect as adoption expands across obesity, diabetes, and emerging cardiovascular indications.

 “A big, big part of this is GLP-1s, and that is pushing growth rates up,” said John Poisal, Deputy Director of the National Health Statistics Group at the CMS Office of the Actuary.